Symbols like © ® ™ and special characters often need to be inserted into content.

 (Insert Character button – WP Editor)

-Select a character inside the Special character table to add it to your text …
+Click on the character you want to use from the Special character table to add it to your post (or page) …

 These symbols are called HTML character entities or extended characters.
-They are generated by typing or adding character combinations in the page that web browsers then convert into symbols.
+They are generated by typing or adding a combination of characters in the web page that web browsers then interpret as symbols.

-Some examples of commonly-used HTML character entities are shown below:
+Some examples of commonly-used HTML characters are shown below:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See the end of this article for references useful resources about HTML characters and symbols.
+- See the end of this tutorial for links to useful resources useful information about custom characters and symbols.

 Using Smilies In WordPress

-Text smileys are created by typing two or more punctuation marks.
+Text smilies are created by typing two or more punctuation marks.
 For example:

 By default, WordPress automatically converts text smilies to graphic images.
 Thus, when you type 😉 in your post you see 😉 when you preview or publish your post.